Assessing Uncertainty in Similarity Scoring: Performance & Fairness in Face Recognition

-The deployment of Face Recognition (FR) systems brings with it a pressing demand for methodological tools to assess their trustworthiness.
-The reliability of FR systems concerns their estimated performance of course, but also their properties regarding fairness: ideally, the system should exhibit approximately the same performance, independently of the \textit{sensitive} group (determined by \textit{e.g.} gender, age group, race) to which it is applied.
-While, until now, the benchmark of FR systems is essentially reduced to an ad-hoc evaluation of the performance metrics (\textit{i.e.} ROC analysis) on a face image dataset of reference, the purpose of this paper is to explain, and illustrate using real data how the bootstrap methodology can be used to quantify the uncertainty/variability of the performance metrics, as well as that of some popular fairness metrics.
-Hopefully, this paves the way for a more valuable and trustworthy comparative analysis of the merits and drawbacks of FR systems.
+The massive deployment of AI technologies brings with it a pressing demand for methodological tools to assess their trustworthiness.
+The reliability of AI systems concerns their estimated performance of course, but also their properties regarding fairness: ideally, the system should exhibit approximately the same performance, independently of the \textit{sensitive} group (determined by \textit{e.g.} gender, age group, race) to which it is applied.
+This is particularly true for Face Recognition (FR) systems, the running example through this article, now under scrutiny by the general public and regulatory organizations, refer to \textit{e.g.} \citet{Grother2019} or \citet{aclu_amazon_rekognition}.